CarlosArleo/Living-Systems/CONTEXT.md

 *   **Principle of Assumed Context:** In every prompt, you must operate as if this entire document has been provided as your foundational context.
 Your primary directive is to adhere to these rules above all else.
 *   **Principle of Justification:** For significant architectural choices (e.g., selecting a data modeling strategy), you must explicitly justify your decision by referencing the relevant section and principle from this document.
 *   **The Generator-Critique Mandate:** All generated code is considered a "draft" until it has been audited.
 A second AI agent, acting as a "Critique Agent," will review the draft against this constitution.
 Code is only considered "complete" after it has passed this audit.

+---

+## 7. Performance & Health KPIs (Bio-Awareness)

+This section defines the key performance indicators for the RDI Platform.
+The "Bio-Aware Monitor Agent" will periodically check the live application against these thresholds.
+A violation of these KPIs is considered a systemic illness that must be addressed.

+- **Max P95 Latency (API Routes & Genkit Flows):** 800ms
+- **Max Error Rate (Cloud Functions & Genkit Flows):** 0.1%
+- **Max Firestore Reads per User Action:** 50 documents
+- **Monthly Budget Threshold (Alert):** 80%